bitcoincashorg/spec/uahf-technical-spec.md

 ### OPT-SERVICEBIT (NODE_BITCOIN_CASH service bit)

-The client should implement service bit 5 (value 0x20), further called NODE_BITCOIN_CASH and represented in short form as "CASH".
+A UAHF-compatible client should set service bit 5 (value 0x20).

 RATIONALE: This service bit allows signaling that the node is a UAHF supporting node, which helps DNS seeders distinguish UAHF implementations.

-NOTE: This is an optional feature which clients do not strictly have to implement.
+NOTE 1: This is an optional feature which clients do not strictly have to implement.

+NOTE 2: This bit is currently referred to as NODE_BITCOIN_CASH and displayed as "CASH" in user interfaces of some Bitcoin clients (BU, ABC).

 ## References